 Many apps and games offer premium subscriptions by automatically debiting monthly fees from your credit card.
-At times, you may lose track of these subscriptions, which may lead to confusion over the charges incurred in your statement.
-Therefore, in this article, let’s see how to find out which apps are charging money on your credit card, be it on Android or iOS.
+You may sometimes lose track of these subscriptions, leading to confusion over the charges incurred in your statement.
+Here's how you can find out which apps are charging money on your credit card, be it on Android or iOS.

-- Open Google Play Store on your phone.
+1. Open the Google Play Store app on your phone.

-- Here, you’ll see all the app subscriptions active on your account.
+4. Here, you'll see all the active and expired app subscriptions on your account.

-Several apps offer you limited time premium features through free trial offers.
+Several apps offer you limited-time premium features through free trial offers.
 Once the trial ends, they automatically start charging you the subscription fee.
-If you only intended to try the app or service and forgot to cancel the subscription, you can request a refund from Google Play Store or Apple Store, depending on the case.

-If you don’t find any app subscriptions on the Play Store or App Store, you should check your emails and credit card statements.
-Apps and services like Spotify, Netflix, Amazon Prime, etc. don’t go through Play Store or App Store payments.
+If you don't find any app subscriptions on the Play Store or App Store, check your emails and credit card statements.
+Subscriptions for apps and services like Spotify, Netflix, Amazon Prime, etc., don't go through Play Store or App Store payments.
 These can be easily spotted by checking your emails.

 The other option is to check your card statements.
 Go through your monthly card statements to see any deductions linked to apps and services you no longer use.
 You can then cancel the subscription through the respective app or website.

 Several apps on the Play Store and App Store let you track and manage your app and other online subscriptions.
-Using them, you can keep a tab on ongoing payments and also set reminders for something that you want to cancel before the renewal date.
+Using them, you can keep track of your ongoing payments and set reminders for something you want to cancel before the renewal date.